Tate resolutions on toric varieties: Abstract

 \section{Abstract}

 We develop an analogue of Eisenbud-Fl\o ystad-Schreyer's Tate resolutions for toric varieties.
 Our construction, which is given by a noncommutative analogue of a Fourier-Mukai transform, works quite generally and provides a new perspective on the relationship between Tate resolutions and Beilinson's resolution of the diagonal.
-We also develop a Beilinson-type resolution of the diagonal for toric varieties and use it to generalize Eisenbud-Fl\o ystad-Schreyer's computationally effective construction of Beilinson monads.
+We also develop a Beilinson-type resolution of the diagonal for toric varieties.